Lee and Karen Duquette took a day trip from Virginia into West Virginia

 bus

-The bus photos shown above and below was taken from the internet.
-But Karen Duquette took a photo of St. Peter's Catholic Church steeple that is shown above the bus in this photo and the photo she took is posted below.
+The bus photos shown above and below was taken from the internet (thus the fall colors).
+But Karen Duquette took a photo of St. Peter's Catholic Church steeple that is shown above the bus in the below photo and the photo she took is posted on this website.

 bus seats